These award-winning videos help youth coaches teach the fundamentals of running through age-appropriate games, activities, and drills.

 We suggest you incorporate many types of activities into your running sessions to maximize student enjoyment, as well as overall fitness and performance.

 We highly recommend you start with the Form 101 videos.
-Teaching children to run with correct form with increase their body awareness, performance, and prevent injuries.
+Teaching children to run with correct form will increase their body awareness, performance, and prevent injuries.
 Ultimately, these benefits will help your students enjoy running and reach their fullest potential.
 Select the appropriate age group below:

 A Note About Form